Irratzo/2025-06-16-hida-kickstart-shell-and-git-online/index.md

 {% comment %}
 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}

+{% comment %}

+Commented out the Carpentries survey section, as the HIDA course uses its own HIDA surveys shared with course attendees during the course.
+Asking attendees to fill two different surveys would be too much to ask.

 <h2 id="surveys">Surveys</h2>
 <p>Please be sure to complete these surveys before and after the workshop.</p>
 {% if site.carpentry == "incubator" %}